 The Company does not have any external borrowings and is not subject to any covenants.

-The results, financial position and risks of the Company are dependent on the results, financial position and risks of its direct and indirect subsidiaries.
+The results, financial position and risks of the Company are dependent on the results, financial position and risks of fellow subsidiary to whom loan has been given (note 9).

 By order of the Board